Generic Name: vigabatrin

 - Weight Gain [see Warnings and Precautions (5.10)]

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-In U.S. and primary non-U.S. clinical studies of 4,079 Sabril treated patients, the most commonly observed (≥5%) adverse reactions associated with the use of Sabril in combination with other AEDs were headache, somnolence, fatigue, dizziness, convulsion, nasopharyngitis, weight increased, upper respiratory tract infection, visual field defect, depression, tremor, nystagmus, nausea, diarrhea, memory impairment, insomnia, irritability, coordination abnormal, vision blurred, diplopia, vomiting, influenza, pyrexia, and rash.
+In U.S. and primary non-U.S. clinical studies of 4,079 Sabril treated patients, the most common (≥5%) adverse reactions associated with the use of Sabril in combination with other AEDs were headache, somnolence, fatigue, dizziness, convulsion, nasopharyngitis, weight gain, upper respiratory tract infection, visual field defect, depression, tremor, nystagmus, nausea, diarrhea, memory impairment, insomnia, irritability, abnormal coordination, blurred vision, diplopia, vomiting, influenza, pyrexia, and rash.

 The adverse reactions most commonly associated with Sabril treatment discontinuation in ≥1% of patients were convulsion and depression.

-In patients with infantile spasms, the adverse reactions most commonly associated with Sabril treatment discontinuation in ≥1% of patients were infections, status epilepticus, developmental coordination disorder, dystonia, hypotonia, hypertonia, weight increased, and insomnia.
+In patients with infantile spasms, the adverse reactions most commonly associated with Sabril treatment discontinuation in ≥1% of patients were infections, status epilepticus, developmental coordination disorder, dystonia, hypotonia, hypertonia, weight gain, and insomnia.

 Refractory Complex Partial Seizures